leidegre/leidegre.github.com/_posts/2014-05-18-reflection-cache.md

 This ought to be faster than reflection since the cost of the reflection is taken once, when the type initialize for `Base<T>` is run which will happen once for each distinct type parameter `T`.

-You can't do this with interfaces (it would defeat the purpose entirely) because using an interface implies that you have an instance of type to work with.
-Inheritance isn't even necessary but it does allow inherited (or base members) to be accessed in the context of the derived class.
-Which has some usefulness.
+You can't do this with interfaces (it would defeat the purpose entirely) because using an interface implies that you have an instance of a type to work with.
+Inheritance isn't required but it does allow inherited base members to be accessed in the context of the derived class, which has some usefulness (depending on what you're doing).